SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/logs.md

 **SmartREST example**

-The 118 static template is available to announce the supported logs of a device
+The 118 static template is available to announce the supported logs of a device:

 `118,syslog,dmesg`